N-Pierro/duckietown-lx/modcon/README.md

 This task involves understanding and using wheel encoders in Duckiebots, which are sensors that convert the angular position or motion of a wheel's shaft into digital signals called "ticks."
 These ticks represent incremental changes in the wheel's angular position.

+This text explains the concept of odometry in robotics, which involves measuring the robot's path and estimating its pose (position and orientation) over time.
+The process uses wheel encoder data and a "dead-reckoning" model, following an iterative procedure to update the robot's pose.

 # 💻 🚙 About this learning experience